CadeWrinkle/cadewrinkle.github.io/README.md

 - **Institution:** Wright State University
 - **Date Completed:** May 2025

-## Experience
+## Relevant Experience

+### Cybersecurity Intern
+- **Company:** Illumination Works LLC.
+- **Duration:** 05/2025 - Present
+- **Description:** As a cybersecurity intern, I support a wide range of security and intelligence initiatives spanning governance, risk, compliance (GRC), and operational security.
+My role involves developing and refining internal documentation aligned with the NIST Risk Management Framework (RMF), including policies, standard operating procedures (SOPs), and system security plans (SSPs).
+I work closely with senior security staff to ensure content accuracy, clarity, and alignment with regulatory standards.
+A core part of my work involves conducting OSINT-based research to map organizational infrastructure, employee exposure, vendor relationships, and potential vulnerabilities.
+Using tools like crt.sh, WHOIS, and DNS history, I collect and analyze data that supports situational awareness, supply chain visibility, and threat intelligence efforts.
+This includes identifying publicly exposed assets, third-party risk indicators, and potential targeting vectors from adversaries.
+I also participate in internal security operations and governance meetings, where I’ve gained direct insight into real-world security workflows, enterprise risk prioritization, and how cyber intelligence shapes policy and defense decisions.
+My work directly contributes to the organization's ability to assess its external risk surface and improve its overall security posture.
+This internship has allowed me to apply and expand my knowledge of NIST 800-53, 800-37, RMF lifecycle stages, and the broader role of intelligence in shaping policy, incident readiness, and strategic security planning.

 ### Computer Support Assistant
 - **Company:** Wright State University
 - **Duration:** 05/2023 - 08/2024
-- **Description:** Provided technical support to Wright State students, faculty, and affiliates through email, phone, remote connection, and in-person.
-Managed IT help desk tickets using the ServiceNow system to quickly solve issues.
-Handled problems with Windows and iOS, printing, software installations, network drives, and classroom technology.
-Also helped test experimental software.
+- **Description:** I rovided responsive technical support to students, faculty, and staff across multiple channels including phone, email, remote access, and in-person consultations.
+I resolved a wide range of hardware, software, and network issues, including Windows/iOS troubleshooting, printer configuration, classroom technology support, and network drive access.
+I managed and prioritized support tickets using ServiceNow, ensuring timely resolution and excellent customer service.
+I also assisted with testing and feedback for experimental software deployments in an academic environment.

 ### Teaching Assistant
 - **Company:** Wright State University
 - **Duration:** 08/2024 - 12/2024
-- **Description:** Support classroom management and lesson preparation; provide individualized instruction and assist with grading.
-Facilitate student engagement and ensure a safe, productive learning environment.
-Communicate effectively with students, parents, and staff to address academic needs and progress.
+- **Description:** I supported classroom management and lesson preparation; provide individualized instruction and assist with grading.I supported student engagement and ensure a safe, productive learning environment.
+I also communicated effectively with students and staff to address academic needs and progress.

 ### Awards / Achievements
 - Treasuerer of the Assocation for Computing Machinery organization at Wright State University